 Laser can be more difficult to use safely on darker skin tones or those with a history of post-inflammatory hyperpigmentation.
 The type of laser matters.
 Some wavelengths are safer than others, but care must always be taken to avoid causing new pigment changes.

-For those who want to treat crepey skin under the eyes, around the mouth, or on the neck, Tixel is often preferred due to its ability to treat delicate skin without burning or blistering.
+For those who want to treat crepey skin under the eyes, around the mouth, or on the neck, Tixel is often preferred due to its ability to treat delicate skin without causing burns or blisters.

 Skin Concerns Addressed by Each Treatment